-1. Assets Of Disqualified/Ineligible Individuals

-a.
-AFDC Medicaid
+- 1. Assets Of Disqualified/Ineligible Individuals - a.
+AFDC Medicaid b.
+AFDC-Related Medicaid

 The assets of disqualified parents are counted in their entirety for the AG.
 Assets of other ineligible persons, including stepparents, are not deemed.
 When a parent and an ineligible person jointly own an asset, see item 3 below.